-A new, more bizarre group of sharks called the Eugeneodontids seized the throne at the opening of the Carboniferous.
+A new, more bizarre group of chimaeras called the Eugeneodontids seized the throne at the opening of the Carboniferous.
 Eugenodontids had what’s called symphyseal tooth whorls -- large, sometimes spiral assemblages of teeth with vertical orientations directly in the middle of their mouth cavity.
-Helicoprion was one such shark, with a lower tooth whorl that was much like a circular saw.
+Helicoprion was one such fish, with a lower tooth whorl that was much like a circular saw.

 Another member of the Eugenodontid royal family was Edestus.
 Like Helicoprion, it also had a symphyseal tooth whorl, except instead of a circular saw Edestus had an arc of teeth on both the roof and floor of its mouth in what has been described by many as pinking shears.
 Because Edestus had a very odd tooth configuration with highly curved whorls, paleontologists have long puzzled over how it used its tooth whorls to subdue and eat its prey.